Guatemala Country Commercial Guide

 Government Procurement

-• Potential opportunities: The principal Guatemalan Government public procurement sectors are healthcare, construction, defense, safety & security projects, ICT & IT and general consumer goods and services.
+• Potential Opportunities: Key public procurement sectors include energy, healthcare, construction, defense, safety and security, information and communication technologies (ICT), information technology (IT), and general consumer goods and services.

 ×